GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 1. Without a session, user's browser is redirected to a page showing a list where he can choose the identity provider he wants to use for login (eg. a SAML IDP or a OIDC OP).
 1. User is taken to the external site where he is asked for login credentials.
 1. Upon successful authentication, a redirection is made to Passport Node app where user's profile data is gathered.
+1. Attribute mapping is performed upon profile data so it is suitable for LDAP insertion
 1. Passport securely sends relevant profile data to Gluu authentication component (oxAuth)
 1. If the user does not exist already in local Gluu LDAP, it is created with the attributes present in profile data (if already existing, the profile is updated)
 1. A session is created for the user at the authorization server.
 The user access the application.